Page 2 of 6

 Bad Slide motor from the Driver’s Side Schwintek Slide.
 Replaced by the team at Bob Tiffin Service Center in Red Bay, Alabama.

 This one bit me recently.
 My rear vanity slide, a Schwintek system, started getting out of sync—harder to open, harder to close, more hassle than it was worth.
 Eventually, the motor gave up completely.
-Fortunately, the techs at the Bob Tiffin Service Center swapped it out, and now she glides like butter.
+Fortunately, the technicians at the Bob Tiffin Service Center replaced it, and now she glides like butter.

 Lesson?
 Check your slides quarterly.
 Watch for hesitation or drift.
 Fix it early, and you won’t be stuck manually cranking it in when you’re 200 miles from the nearest RV tech.